ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

     - ibm_region - replace the default value, **us-south**, if required.
 The cli command `ibmcloud regions` will display all possible regions.
     - basename - replace the default value, **widget0**, if required.
 Most resources created will use this as a name prefix.

-### Becoming a team member
+### A Note about becoming a team member
 {: #iam_become}

 It is possible to populate each team's access group with users.
-In this example you are the administrator and will **become** a member of the different access groups by using api keys for yourself or from the service IDs that will be in the other access groups.
+In this example you are the administrator and will **become** a member of the different access groups by using the api key for the team.
 The service ID names are ${basename}-x where x is network, shared, application1 and application2.
 Later you will populate a `local.env` file in each team's directory with contents similar to this:
    ```
    export TF_VAR_ibmcloud_api_key=0thisIsNotARealKeyALX0vkLNSUFC7rMLEWYpVtyZaS9
    ```
-Below when you cd into a team directory you will be reminded to execute: `source local.env`
+In each step when you cd into a team directory you will be reminded to execute: `source local.env`

 Terraform will be used to create the resources.
 Open `admin/main.tf` and notice the `provider ibm` clause and the reference to the ibmcloud_api_key initialized from the environment variable: